ibm-cloud-docs/CDN/api.md

 * **Parameters**: None
 * **Return**: (Required) A collection of type `SoftLayer_Container_Network_CdnMarketplace_Vendor`.

-  The Vendor Container and a usage example can be viewed here: [Vendor Container](/docs/CDN?topic=CDN-vendor-container)
+  The Vendor container and a usage example can be viewed here: [Vendor container](/docs/CDN?topic=CDN-vendor-container)

 ----
 ## API for Account